dsor-isr/slap_simulation/README.md

 - **Sending waypoints:** All 3 vehicles should now be visible in the webpage.
 By selecting one vehicle, it is possible to right-click and send waypoints to easily move the vehicles around to more suitable positions.
 - **Starting PF:** On the top selection bar, select `Draw Mission -> Design New Mission` to create a Path Following mission.
 Select a vehicle and click `Upload mission to the vehicles` under the `Design Tools` menu.
 - **Monitoring:** On the right side of the web console, loads of data is shown about the currently selected vehicle.

+By now, you should have spawned all 3 vehicles without them getting stuck on eachother.
+Test by sending waypoints for each of them.

 ### Starting SLAP Algorithm